SI Joint Pain

 Diagnostic Injections

-• Local anesthetic injections into the SI joint can help confirm the diagnosis if pain relief is achieved.
-If a patient achieves significant relief in symptoms, it implies that Si joint is the cause of pain and further interventions for long term pain relief are warranted.
+• Local anaesthetic injections into the SI joint can help confirm the diagnosis if pain relief is achieved.
+If a patient achieves significant relief in symptoms, it implies that the SI joint is the cause of pain, and further interventions for long-term pain relief are warranted.

 Interventional Treatments for SI Joint Pain